-All companies listed with the Singapore Exchange (SGX) (ie, issuers) are required to put in place protections for whistleblowers.
+All companies listed with the Singapore Exchange (SGX) (ie, issuers) are required to put in place protections for whistle-blowers.
 Rules 1207(18A) and (18B) of the SGX Mainboard Listing Rules require all listed companies to put in place a whistle-blowing policy that sets out the procedures for a whistle-blower to make a report to the issuer on misconduct or wrongdoing relating to the issuer and its officers.
-The issuer must also explain in its annual reports how it ensures that the identity of whistle-blowers is kept confidential and its commitment to ensuring the protection of whistleblowers against detrimental or unfair treatment, etc.
+The issuer must also explain in its annual reports how it ensures that the identity of whistle-blowers is kept confidential and its commitment to ensuring the protection of whistle-blowers against detrimental or unfair treatment, etc.

-The SGX has further emphasised the need to protect whistle-blowers in the Code of Corporate Governance (2018) and the Practice Guidance of 29 June 2021, which recommend that the audit committee of the board of directors should have oversight over the significant matters raised through the whistle-blowing channel (and report to the board of directors on the same), and review the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on.
+The SGX and Monetary Authority of Singapore (MAS) have further emphasised the need to protect whistle-blowers in the Code of Corporate Governance 2018 (last updated 11 January 2023) and the Practice Guidance of 14 December 2023, which recommend that the audit committee of the board of directors should have oversight over the significant matters raised through the whistle-blowing channel (and report to the board of directors on the same), and review the policy and arrangements for concerns about possible improprieties in financial reporting or other matters to be safely raised, independently investigated and appropriately followed up on.

-As a further example, an informant who reports information on cartel activity to the Competition and Consumer Commission of Singapore (CCCS) may be given an undertaking by the CCCS to keep the identity of the informant (and any information that may lead to their identification) confidential throughout the course of its investigation.
+Separately, an informant who reports information on cartel activity to the Competition and Consumer Commission of Singapore (CCCS) may be given an undertaking by the CCCS to keep the identity of the informant (and any information that may lead to their identification) confidential throughout the course of its investigation.
 The informant may also be granted immunity or leniency for cooperating with the CCCS by stepping forward with useful information on cartel activity they may be implicated in.
 In appropriate cases, a monetary reward can be paid to informants for information that leads to the CCCS securing an infringement decision against the cartel members.